PrathyushMenon/Smart-glasses/README.md

 - Adjust the `shortDelay` and `longDelay` variables in the code to change the delay periods for short and long distance readings respectively.
 - Modify the mapping of distance to vibration intensity in the `calculateIntensity` function to suit your application's requirements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- This project was inspired by the need for an efficient and responsive motor control system based on real-time distance measurements.
-- Special thanks to the Arduino community for providing valuable resources and support.

----

-Feel free to further tailor this README according to your project's specific needs!